 As stated above, there are always players that underachieve. i know: He was so awesome last season and you drafted him with your 2nd overall pick!
 If it is week 7 or 8 and this player is only getting you 4 points every week, it is time to start someone else (if you have better options.)
 He is hurting your team and you can do better.
 This game is about winning as many weeks as you can, not being loyal.

-10. Be Elite at at Least 2 or 3 Positions
+10. Be Elite at 2 or More Positions

 Fantasy football is highly unpredictable. if you follow these rules and have a little bit of luck you should have a legitimate chance at getting into the playoffs.
 And if the fantasy gods smile down on your team you just might win your league!